Quantum0uasar/retail-price-intelligence/README.md

 - Historical estimated elasticity
 - Customer-segment contribution

-These metrics help users compare categories and identify areas that may merit further business review.
+Together, these metrics help users compare categories and identify areas that may merit deeper commercial review.

 ## Strategic Use Case